gomods/athens/docs/content/configuration/filter.md

 Every line of the configuration can start either with a

 * `+` denoting that the module has to be included by the proxy
-* `D` denoting that the module has to be fetched directly from the source (VCS) or an upstream proxy
+* `D` denoting that the module has to be fetched directly from an upstream proxy
 * `-` denoting that the module is blacklisted and will not be fetched into the proxy or from the source

 It allows for `#` to add comments and new lines are skipped.
 Anything else would result in an error